SEMICeu/documentation/datamodel.md

 In the middle the UML graphical representation is shown.
 On the right hand side the tags for the selected class _Person_.
 Right from the graphical representation the attributes and relationships of the class are shown.

+### Complete overview

+The thema repository [OSLOthema-toolchainTestbed](https://github.com/Informatievlaanderen/OSLOthema-toolchainTestbed) provides a collection of example UML models.
+Editors can use the collection to understand the impact of a modeling choice in combination with the annotations for each supported data specification category.
+Developers can use it to do regression testing during development.